OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 ![The runbook process to change the load balancer.](immediate-strategy-runbook-process.png)

-Step 8. **Optional** Add the **[Run Octopus Deploy Runbook](https://library.octopus.com/step-templates/0444b0b3-088e-4689-b755-112d1360ffe3/actiontemplate-run-octopus-deploy-runbook)** step to your deployment process to invoke that runbook.
+Step 8. **Optional:** Add the **[Run Octopus Deploy Runbook](https://library.octopus.com/step-templates/0444b0b3-088e-4689-b755-112d1360ffe3/actiontemplate-run-octopus-deploy-runbook)** step to your deployment process to invoke that runbook.
 This step is optional; you may invoke that runbook manually.

 ![Adding the optional run a runbook step in the deployment process.](immediate-strategy-invoke-runbook.png)